KenDickey/Small/RuntimeModel.md

 An alternative to Polymorphic caches is to do a "copy down" of _only_ un-overwridden polymorphic methods to subclass dictionaries.
 This would limit polymorphic lookup to one dictionary access.
 If not in the first probe, we can safely return a DNU.
+This requres check & fixup when overrides but small cost at method compile.

 ## Contexts & Exceptions